firebase/FirebaseUI-Android/README.md

 Each version of FirebaseUI has dependency on a fixed version of these libraries, defined as the variable `firebase_version` in `common/constants.gradle`.
-If you are using any dependencies in your app of the form `compile 'com.google.firebase:firebase-*:x.y.z'` or `compile 'com.google.android.gms:play-services-*:x.y.z'` you need to make sure that you use the same version that your chosen version of FirebaseUI requires.
+If you are using any dependencies in your app of the form `implementation 'com.google.firebase:firebase-*:x.y.z'` or `implementation 'com.google.android.gms:play-services-*:x.y.z'` you need to make sure that you use the same version that your chosen version of FirebaseUI requires.

 For convenience, here are some recent examples: